-How to Make a Simple Snowball Ornament Kids Craft
+How to Make a Snowball Ornament Kids Craft

 This easy snowball craft is fun for toddlers as well as older kids.
-Projects that can be adapted for a variety of ages allow everyone to have fun creating together.
-Hang your snowballs on the Christmas tree with these foam snowballs, or place them on a banner or poster for the classroom.
+Decorate the Christmas tree with these foam snowballs, or place them on a banner or poster in the classroom.

-Winter for some people (like us!) means cold temperatures and lots of snow.
-While it's hard to shovel, and requires us to dress in layers of warm clothing, snow also means sledding, snowmen, snow fort and snowballs!
+Winter for some people (like us!) often brings lots and lots of snow.
+While it's hard to shovel, and requires us to dress in layers of warm clothing, snow also means sledding, snowmen, and snowballs!

 1. Cut a 3 in.(8 cm) circle from the glitter sheet.

-2. Make an even number of holes around the circle.
+2. Make an even number of holes around the circle with the hole punch.

-3. Lace the chenille stem through the holes.
+3. Lace a chenille stem through the holes.

-Older children can use the hole punch, and make more holes for lacing.
-Remind kids to count the holes as they go to make sure they end up with an even number!
+Remind kids to count the holes as they go around the circle to make sure they end up with an even number!
 This allows the ends to meet at one side of the circle to form a hanger.

-The lacing doesn't have to be neat - the more bunched up the chenille stem is, the thicker and fluffier the snowball will become!
+The lacing with the chenille stem doesn't have to be neat - the more bunched up the chenille stem is, the thicker and fluffier the snowball will become!

-4. Link the ends of the chenille stem together for a hanger, or add a colorful ribbon.
+4. Link the ends of the chenille stem together for a hanger, or add a colorful ribbon for a hanger.

-Make an icy snowball by lacing with a silver chenille stem.
+Make an icy snowball by lacing with a silvery chenille stem.

-Spread glue onto the snowball and sprinkle glitter over the glue!
+Spread glue onto the snowball and sprinkle glitter or confetti over the glue.

-If you cut a pompom in two, it makes a nice flat round of fluff that you can place on the glitter sheet.
+Alternately, if you cut a pompom in two, it makes a nice flat edge that you can glue onto the glitter sheet.

 Your snowball is ready to hang on the Christmas tree at home or at school.